 A strong advantage of the Torizon platform is the possibility to work with microservices architecture.
 This software development technique provides great advantages such as modularity, scalability, integration, and distributed development.
 TorizonCore is the base operating system in which Torizon is built and provides Docker for microservices implementation using containers.

-In this article we will show an example implementation using Grafana, Collectd, and InfluxDB to show how to orchestrate multiple containers and manage the inter-communication process.
+In this article, we will show an example of an implementation using Grafana, Collectd, and InfluxDB to show how to orchestrate multiple containers and manage the inter-communication process.

 This article complies to the Typographic Conventions for Torizon Documentation.

 Since this article explains a concept, it will not use Toradex's Extensions for Visual Studio and Visual Studio Code.
 Nevertheless, the concept can be applied while using them, of course.

 Compose is a tool for defining and running multi-container Docker applications.
 Compose uses a YAML file to configure the application’s services.
 With the Compose file, in a single command, you create and start all the services from your configuration.